In a Nutshell

 The APRs for Tally’s credit line range from competitive to high, though — and you might have to pay an annual fee.
 So its value for helping you paying off debt will depend a lot on the interest rate and other terms Tally offers you.

-• Tally+: Tally+ offers a larger line of credit and discounts for monthly on-time payments, which Tally claims may reduce your interest payments by an average of 4%.
-But there’s an annual fee totaling $300, which is broken down to $25 a month, deducted from your credit line.
+- Tally credit line: Tally also offers a line of credit and discounts for monthly on-time payments, which Tally claims may reduce your interest payments.
+But there’s an annual fee, deducted monthly from your credit line.

 Access to other debt payoff features even if you don’t get a Tally line of credit